ruigil/oceanos/README.md

 `actor3 --(msg)-> meta-actor --(msg)-> actor4`

 These meta-actors keep the rule of consistent state transitions with a mechanism of [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and serialization.
 They also define the network topology of message flows, removing the flow dependencies from the actor themselves, and allowing to reconfigurable topologies at runtime.

+They keep the asynchronous nature of the message flow they represent.
+This means that, if the message flow has parallel branches, they will still be executed in parallel.
+It is up to the message flow designer to introduce points of synchrony with the primitives provided.
+The primitives are still being developed.
+Currently only pipelines, filter, map and parallel sync (*merge*) are implemented.
+Please see 'ws.oceanos.core' tests for examples.

 Build
 --------